AdamWilsonLab/postfire/workflow/1_Data/DataPrep.md

 This script assembles various environmental layers into a common 30m grid for the Cape Peninsula.
 It also calculates veg age based on the fire data.

 ## Index raster
-Create a raster of an index grid (`ig`) to spatially connect all the datasets.
+Import raster of an index grid (`ig`) to spatially connect all the datasets.

 ```r
 ig=raster(paste0(datadir,"clean/indexgrid_landsat_30m.grd"))